Professor-Ruiz/CS1030-Lesson-10/README.md

     - [diagrams.net](https://app.diagrams.net/) is a free and easy tool you can use to create flowcharts.
     - I created an [instructional video](https://youtu.be/oy5nhA7QpNI) for creating and submitting flowcharts.

-- Format the user prompt and output exactly as shown in the example below:
+- Format the user prompt and output as shown below:

   ```
   Enter flavor one: Snickerdoodle Cupcake